vinnyhorgan/pesto/docs/modules/animation.md

 ## Animation

-Animation objects are groups of frames that are interchanged at a specific time.
+Animations are groups of frames that are interchanged every now and then.

 ### Animation:update